Breast Reduction Procedures

 Overly large breasts can cause women to feel uncomfortable and unhappy with their appearance, and also pose difficulties with leading the lifestyle they desire.
 Common problems include tenderness, limitations for exercise and sports, and being unable to wear certain types of clothes due to the size of the breasts.
 A breast reduction can correct this issue and is particularly useful for cases where the tissue cannot be reduced naturally with diet and fitness.

-- Who Is A Suitable Candidate? – There are a variety of things that can make someone a good candidate for a reduction.
+There are a variety of things that can make someone a good candidate for a reduction.
 Many patients who seek this procedure experience symptoms that lead them to seek treatment including, but not limited to, the following:

 - Patient is unhappy with large size of breasts